fasalzaman/azure-machine-learning-quickstarts/aml-python-sdk/quickstart-1.0/README.md

+# 1.0 Setting up your environment
-# Verify the pre-deployed resources
+## Verify the pre-deployed resources
 1. Login to Azure portal using the provided credentials and navigate through the resource groups that you have access to.
 You can find a Virtual Machine in one resource group and an Azure Machine Learning Service workspace in the other resource group.

 ## Open the starting Python file